 13. What are the biggest improvements you’ve seen for bicycling in Fort Collins? – most recently, the green paint at confusing intersections

 14. What gets you on your bike on a cold, rainy, crummy day? – good company

 15. How often do you ride your bike (vs. drive)? – I can ride everywhere I need to go when in town, but riding to work just isn’t an option because I work in landscaping

 16. Any last comments? – I just happy to live in such a bicycle friendly community like Fort Collins

 Did you enjoy reading about Cesar?
-Read about other inspiration individuals just like her who ride bikes here.
+Read about other inspiration individuals just like him who ride bikes here.